 There are numerous automated chatbots and live chat tools that facilitate better and consistent communication between prospects and sales associates so discussion points aren’t missed.

-Using these tools will make closing deals a more effective process while taking up less time.
+Using the best sales tools will make closing deals a more effective process while taking up less time.

 To recap, here are the methods you can adopt: